-We think Amazon’s Alexa devices are perfect for those who aren’t comfortable with a tablet, laptop or phone, and an added bonus is that you can set up Alexa easily and even remotely.
+We think Amazon’s Alexa devices are perfect for those who aren’t comfortable with a tablet, laptop or phone, and an added bonus is that Amazon Alexa setup can be done remotely.

 Using voice commands means they’ll be able to listen to music, and even make video calls using a Alexa device like an Echo Show.

-It’s also simple to set up an Alexa device for a relative remotely, although to make wifi setup even easier, it may be best to get it sent to yourself to set up first.
+It’s also simple to do the Amazon Alexa setup for a relative remotely, although to make wifi setup even easier, it may be best to get it sent to yourself to set up first.

 We recommend the Echo Show 8 – having a screen will make a huge difference, and allow video calls.
 It’s also well worth buying a stand along with the device, which you can do here – annoyingly it doesn’t come as standard.